 ESM 570 Project Management (3-0-3).
+(Blended learning mode).
 Covers the elements of project management critical to the success of engineering projects: project management framework, strategic management and project selection, scope management, time management, cost management, time-constrained scheduling, resource-constrained scheduling, risk management, and project monitoring and control.
 Integrates and clarifies the principles and tools through case studies from a variety of disciplines.
 Prerequisites: admission to the MSESM program and approval of the department head.

 ESM 575 Advanced Engineering Economy (3-0-3).
+(Blended learning mode).
 Covers the theory and application of advanced engineering economy principles and methods.
-Studies the effects of inflation, depreciation and taxes, cost estimation, sensitivity analysis, risk and uncertainty, capital budgeting, multi-attribute decision making, advanced asset replacement analysis and real option analysis.
+Studies the effects of inflation, depreciation and taxes, cost estimation, sensitivity analysis, risk and uncertainty, capital budgeting, multiattribute decision making, advanced asset replacement analysis and real option analysis.
 Includes case studies and a term project related to the topic.
 Prerequisites: admission to the MSESM program and approval of the department head.

 ESM 594/ESM 694/ESM 794 Special Topic in Engineering Systems Management (1 to 4 credit hours).

 Presents a theoretical or practical topic proposed by the faculty beyond what is offered in existing courses.
 Can be repeated for credit.
 Prerequisites: topic specific.
 Lab/Tech fee may apply.

 ESM 600 Research Methodology (3-0-3).
+(Blended learning mode).
+Introduces the methodology of scient

 Introduces the methodology of scientific research including research problem formulation and justification, critical literature review, definition and formulation of research questions, and selection research tools and methods.
 Covers quantitative, qualitative and mixed research methods; internal and external construct validity and reliability issues; introduction to quasiexperimental design and case study methodologies; effective academic writing using various style guidelines; delineation of research directions for the future, ethics, academic fraud and plagiarism.
 Prerequisite: admission to the MSESM program.